 Iluminarte!
 2019 - December 8, 2019 (watch video at right) is the second annual celebration of light and luminarias in the Barelas neighborhood.
 This year, the Story Riders (elementary school students) lead a magical light and bike parade along the Paseo del Bosque with two performances and a poetry reading along the way.
 Learn more here.
 The project is a creative partnership between the National Hispanic Cultural Center, Artful Life, the City of Albuquerque, Story Riders, Barelas Youth Artist Team, AirDance NM and the Albuquerque Poet Laureate Program with funding by the City of Albuquerque and the McCune Charitable Foundation.

 A Trilogy of Plays about Barelas based on community storytelling workshops (see right).
-This project (January-August of 2019) is a partnership between Artul Life, the National Hispanic Cultural Center, Homewise and residents of Barelas.
-Join us for three public readings of these plays-in-progress.
+This project (January-August of 2019) was a partnership between Artul Life, the National Hispanic Cultural Center, Homewise and residents of Barelas.
+Residents wrote stories and scenes which led to a trilogy of plays by three playwrights who live in Barelas.

 The Children's Bilingual Book Festival (April 27, 2019) was a partnership between Artful Life and the National Hispanic Cultural Center.
 This first of its kind book festival took place in Barelas and celebrated K-6 books in English, Spanish and Native languages.
 Learn more.